lucidBrot/einz/protocols/documentation_Messages.md

 > A List of the already played cards, the card at index 0 being the oldest card on the stack

+`playerinfo` : *JSONArray* of *JSONObjects*

+> Contains number of cards the other players hold and maybe further info.
+>
+> One JSONObject for each player

 ```Json
 {
   "header":{